 The overall objective of the thesis is to reinforce the student's learning by requiring that experience be brought to bear upon a real-life business problem.
-Topics for the thesis can be freely selected by the students through Neptun during a given period.
+The students can freely select topics for the thesis through Neptun during a given period.
 The range of problems that may be addressed is extensive.
 The Thesis Development course is designed to give an insight into the problems businesses face and to provide students with the necessary tools to resolve these problems.
 The Thesis Development course is an independent course in which students work towards their thesis.
 The calculation scheme of the marks of the course can be read in the course syllabus.
 More information on thesis writing can be found on the School's website.